-Industrial Clean Rooms 101: What You Need to Get Started
+Industrial ISO Clean Rooms 101: What You Need to Get Started

-Industrial clean room systems have been in use for many years in aerospace, defense, optical, and pharmaceutical production, and they are increasingly being used in biotech and food manufacturing and packaging.
+ISO clean rooms and industrial air filtration systems have been in use for many years in aerospace, defense, optical, and pharmaceutical production, and they are increasingly being used in biotech and food manufacturing and packaging.
 The global clean room market is expected to grow by 3.8% through 2027, driven by increased demand in manufacturing due to technological improvements and stringent regulatory standards.

-It is important to understand the basics of industrial clean rooms and the standards for compliance.
-Clean room compliance can be complicated, but it does not have to be overwhelming.
+It is important to understand the basics of industrial clean rooms and the standards for ISO clean room compliance.
+Compliance can be complicated, but it does not have to be overwhelming.
 It is also important to know custom-engineered, industrial air filtration solutions go beyond government compliance for shielding workers from dangerous airborne hexavalent chromium and VOCs.
 Done properly, industrial clean room systems are good for business, producing a higher-quality environment for production — especially for aerospace and aviation maintenance and manufacturing.

-Clean Rooms Achieve Success by Changing Air Faster, Filtering More Thoroughly
+ISO Clean Rooms Achieve Success by More Thorough, Multi-layer HEPA Filtration

-Clean rooms are designed to maintain extremely low levels of particulates, such as dust, airborne organisms, or vaporized particles.
+ISO clean rooms are designed for industrial environments to maintain extremely low levels of particulates, such as dust, airborne organisms, or vaporized particles.
 Air cleanliness is achieved by passing the air through HEPA filters.
 The more often the air passes through the HEPA filters, the fewer airborne particles are left in the room.
 The volume of air filtered in one hour divided by the volume of the room gives the number of air changes per hour (ACH).

 A conventional office building or home system usually makes two to four air changes per hour, but an industrial clean room can range from 10 to 250 or more air changes per hour, depending upon the requirements.

-This clean room filtration system works with Duroair’s Taper Draft Airflow, where air flows around the product being painted or worked on to keep particulates or paint off the side walls and moving into the air handling units filters along the back wall of the enclosure.
+An industrial clean room, such as one with a Duroair filtration system equipped with our patented Taper Draft Airflow, enables air to flow around the product being painted or worked on to keep particulates or paint off the side walls and moves into the air handling units' filters along the back wall of the enclosure.

 For contrast, the ambient outdoor air in a typical urban area contains 35,000,000 particles for each cubic meter in the size range 0.5 μm and bigger.